-When an illness, disorder, or accident interrupts the ability to play, study, work or simply do the little everyday things, like brushing teeth or tying shoes, the occupational therapists at Cook Children's are here to help patients achieve independence and develop the skills they need for living.
+An illness, disorder or accident can interrupt your child's ability to play, study, work or simply do the little everyday things like brushing teeth or tying shoes.
+Fortunately, the occupational therapists at Cook Children's are here to help them achieve independence and develop the skills they need for living.

 Cook Children's Health Care System provides a full spectrum of occupational therapy including inpatient, outpatient and home health.

 The goal of occupational therapy is to help children do their jobs.
 For kids, that means doing the everyday activities that "occupy" their lives, like: